-I can listen, no judgements.
+I can listen, no judgments.

 Any of these might encourage them or at least remind them that someone cares.
 Yes, they should already know that in your mind.
-But right now, in theirs, the conflicting thoughts say that nobody
+But right now, in theirs, the conflicting thoughts say that nobody understands or cares.

-Don’t take it personally if they don’t respond, reach back or take you up on it.
+Don’t take it personally if they don’t respond, reach back, or take you up on it.
 All of that requires effort and maybe that is too much to ask right now.
 But they will remember that you took the time to care.

 I am deeply concerned about us folks and I need us to take the time to pull out those listening skills and use them.

 And if you are the one struggling right now, I hope you read this and know that I care and that this is my way of reaching out to you and I pray that someone in your life reaches out to listen to you.